Emdad12/Customer-Transactions-Data-Analysis-Using-Python/README.md

 - Examined customer categories to identify high-value groups.
 4. Visualizations

-B- ar charts for transaction counts by store type and city.
+- Bar charts for transaction counts by store type and city.
 - Line plots for sales trends over time.
 - Pie charts to show the distribution of payment methods.
 - Heatmaps to visualize correlations between numerical features.